JoshTBJones/snappyshopper/README.md

 **Note:** Tests for the postcode import functionality have been commented out as they were taking too long to run and test.

+## Additional Information

+Additional information can be found in the `docs/` directory.